 - Salt and pepper, to taste

-- Preheat oven to 425°F. Place butternut squash and garlic cloves in an even layer across a large baking sheet.
-Drizzle with olive oil, salt, and pepper.
+- Preheat oven to 425°F. Place butternut squash and garlic cloves (out of their paper husks) in an even layer across a large baking sheet.
+Drizzle with olive oil, salt, and pepper and toss to coat.
 Roast for 35-40 minutes until squash is tender.
-Meanwhile, mix pasta dough and set aside.*

-- Bring a large stock pot of salted water to a boil.
-Meanwhile, in a large skillet melt butter over low-medium heat for 5-7 minutes, until brown specs form, stir occasionally.
+- Ravioli Sauce: In a large skillet melt butter over low-medium heat for 5-7 minutes, until brown specs form, stirring occasionally.
 Skim foam as desired.
-Add poppy seeds and remove from heat.
-Add sage; stir.
-Cook ravioli in boiling water until they float (2-3 minutes); remove with a slotted spoon and place into brown butter sauce.
-Toss in sauce and serve immediately.
+Add the poppy seeds and remove from heat.
+Add sage leaves and stir to coat; they will crisp as they sit.